 In recognition of Lewis E. Anderson's contributions, the bryophyte herbarium was formally named the L.E.
 Anderson Bryophyte Herbarium in November, 1998.
 More about bryophyte herbarium history...

 Important collections of bryophytes include those of L.E.
 Anderson, H.L.
 Blomquist, M. Crosby, A.J.
 Grout, B.D.
 Mishler, W.B.
 Schofield, R. Schuster, A.J.
-Shaw, and 48 bryophyte exsiccatae collections.
+Shaw, 48 bryophyte exsiccatae collections, and over 900 bryophyte type specimens (List of bryophyte types - xls file, 221 kb, last updated 6/7/2013).

 The DUKE bryophyte collection has been and is being actively utilized by members of the bryological community for the Bryophyte Flora of North America Project (BFNA).